 Types of venous tumours

-A venous tumour may grow due to the proliferation of endothelial cells; there are different types of venous tumours.
-The different types of venous tumours are given below:
+A venous tumour may grow due to the proliferation of endothelial cells.
+There are different types of venous tumours and some are given below:

 Benign: Benign venous tumours are not dangerous and most of them disappear after a few years.
 They occur due to the proliferation of endothelial cells.
 Haemangiomas are the most common type of benign venous tumour.
 They can occur anywhere in the body but most commonly occur in the skin of the head, neck, trunk, and extremities.

 Borderline: Borderline venous tumours are locally destructive tumours.
 They can infiltrate underlying muscles and fat.
 These tumours are found in infants and are visible as red or purple expanding mass of soft tissue.
 They can be dangerous and should be treated as quickly as possible.